-The following images indicate the location of the coin-cell battery and provide a visual representation of the removal procedure.
+The following image(s) indicate the location of the coin-cell battery and provides a visual representation of the removal procedure.

-- 1. Lay the computer on the right side.
+1. Place the computer on its side with the left side facing up.

-- 2. Using your finger, push the coin-cell battery-release lever on the coin-cell battery socket to release the coin-cell battery out of the socket.

-- 3. Remove the coin-cell battery.
+- 2. Push the coin-cell battery-release lever on the coin-cell battery socket to release the coin-cell battery out of the socket. - 3.
+Remove the coin-cell battery.